LogtalkDotOrg/logtalk3/library/types/NOTES.md

 Defining new types
 ------------------

-To define a custom type, define clauses for both the `type::type/1` and `type::check/2` multifile predicates.
+To define a custom type, define clauses for the multifile predicates `type::type/1` (to declare the type) and `type::check/2` (to type-check values).
 For example:

 	:- multifile(type::type/1).
 	type::type(age).